 This post contains affiliate links.
 As an Amazon associate I earn qualifying purchases.
 Click here for more about this policy.

-Healthy Thai Peanut Chicken Lettuce Wraps!
+Healthy Thai Chicken Peanut Lettuce Wraps!
 Chili baked chicken served in lettuce wraps with a peanut butter sauce.
 A light dinner or lunch that's easy!
-Gluten Free + Low Calorie + Low Carb

-Working with clients 1:1 and in my membership group, I've come to realize so many people need food substitutions these days.
+Working one-to-one in my weight loss program for midlife women, I've come to realize so many people need food substitutions these days.
 Not only does that make my job challenging, but also frustrating.
 Frustrating because a lot of people self diagnose what they "believe" they're sensitive to instead of getting real answers.

-And if you're truly allergic to peanut butter or almonds, the good news is there's many ways to substitute foods these days.
-You just gotta ask!
+So the good news is if you're allergic to peanut butter or almonds, there are many ways to substitute foods these days.
+You just gotta ask or think outside the box!

 So...many of you have been asking for more low carb recipes and these Low Carb Peanut Chicken Lettuce Wraps fit the bill perfect!
 It's even quick and easy to do with minimal prep.